True (EP): Release and promotion

-Solange previewed the seven-track EP in New York City on October 24, 2012 to positive reviews.
-Solange and Dev Hynes hosted a second listening party at Sonos Studio in Los Angeles on November 27, the date of the EP's digital release.
+Knowles previewed the seven-track EP in New York City on October 24, 2012 to positive reviews.
+Knowles and Dev Hynes hosted a second listening party at Sonos Studio in Los Angeles on November 27, the date of the EP's digital release.

 New York-based artist Mickalene Thomas is responsible for the EP's visual presentation.
 The limited edition version of "True" was released on March 11, 2013.
 Thomas described the limited edition artwork as a collage which was shot at the Lehmann Maupin gallery located in the SoHo section of New York City.
 When asked about the creative process she detailed recomposing the photographs with materials such as Color-aid, vintage wallpaper, and some old drawings from her days as a student at Yale University.
 She also noted her attention to detail for texture and color.

 Thomas also designed the set for the EP's lead single, "Losing You" music video; a set which Solange referred to as "brilliant".
 When asked about it she described the project as a "very cool experience!" and noted researching images of Solange to identify what particular style she would create.
 To assure how hands-on she was with the design she stated, "I design every last inch—down to the outlets, faux flowers, books, and records—as they create a cohesive setting and context.
 No detail is overlooked."

-"Losing You" was released in preparation of the album and was written by Dev Hynes and Solange, with production helmed by the former under his pseudonym Blood Orange along with Kevin Barnes.
+"Losing You" was released in preparation of the album and was written by Dev Hynes and Knowles, with production helmed by the former under his pseudonym Blood Orange along with Kevin Barnes.
 Serving as the lead single from the album, the song was released for digital download on October 2, 2012 and on November 6, 2012 on vinyl via Terrible Records, a label co-run by Grizzly Bear's Chris Taylor.

-In May 2013, Solange premiered the remix of her song "Look Good with Trouble" featuring Kendrick Lamar; she then revealed it would be the second single from the EP, and stated the original was "only an opener" for "Bad Girls".
+In May 2013, Knowles premiered the remix of her song "Look Good with Trouble" featuring Kendrick Lamar; she then revealed it would be the second single from the EP, and stated the original was "only an opener" for "Bad Girls".
 "Look Good with Trouble" was released as the second single from the EP on May 14, 2013.
 The third and final single "Lovers in the Parking Lot" was released on September 18, 2013.

-Solange announced a small tour in promotion of True and to celebrate her return to music.
+Knowles announced a small tour in promotion of True and to celebrate her return to music.
 It was her first tour since 2009.